-The maximum liquid temperature for this pump is 160°F (71°C).
+The maximum liquid temperature for this pump is $160\degree$ F (71°C).
 Do not apply it at a higher operating temperature.

 Overheating can occur if operated with the valves in the suction or discharge lines closed.
 Operating against closed valves could bring the liquid to a boil, build pressure, and cause the pump to rupture or explode.
-If overheating occurs, stop the pump and allow it to cool before servicing it.
-Refill the pump casing with cool liquid.
+If overheating occurs, stop the pump immediately and allow it to completely cool before servicing it.
+Approach any over-heated pump cautiously.

-Do not remove plates, covers, gauges, pipe plugs, or fittings from an overheated pump.
-Vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
-Allow the pump to completely cool before servicing.
+Allow an over-heated pump to completely cool before servicing.
+Do not remove plates, covers, gauges, or fittings from an overheated pump.
+Liquid within the pump can reach boiling temperatures, and vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
+After the pump cools, drain the liquid from the pump by removing the casing drain plug.
+Use caution when removing the plug to prevent injury to personnel from hot liquid.